GoldbergData/joshuagoldberg-website/content/post/seattle-rain/index.md

 We will use random forest for this classification problem.

 The training data will include everything before the year 1990.
 All data 1990 and beyond will be used for holdout.
 We will scale the data to ensure no feature dominates the training process.
-Lastly, since our data is a dependent time series, we will use a [splitting method](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.TimeSeriesSplit.html) appropriate for the data.
+Lastly, since our data is a dependent time series, we will use an appropriate [splitting method](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.TimeSeriesSplit.html).
 Note our class frequencies represent approximately what we saw in exploration:

 <div>